 3.2.5.
 The vehicle to be tested, or an equivalent vehicle, shall be fitted, if necessary, with a device to permit the measurement of the characteristic parameters necessary for chassis dynamometer setting, in conformity with paragraph 5. of this annex.

 3.2.6.
 The technical service responsible for the tests may verify that the vehicle's performance conforms to that stated by the manufacturer, that it can be used for normal driving and, more particularly, that it is capable of starting when cold and when hot.

+3.2.7.
+The daytime running lamps of the vehicle as defined in Section 2 of Regulation No. 48 shall be switched on during the test cycle.
+The vehicle tested shall be equipped with the daytime running lamp system that has the highest electrical energy consumption among the daytime running lamp systems, which are fitted by the manufacturer to vehicles in the group represented by the type-approved vehicle.
+The manufacturer shall supply appropriate technical documentation to the type-approval authorities in this respect.

 3.3.
 Test fuel

 3.3.1.
-The appropriate reference fuel as defined in Annex 10 to this Regulation shall be used for testing.
+The appropriate reference fuel as defined in Annex 10 or Annex 10A to this Regulation shall be used for testing.

 3.3.2.
-Vehicles that are fuelled either with petrol or with LPG or NG/biomethane shall be tested according to Annex 12 with the appropriate reference fuel(s) as defined in Annex 10a.
+Vehicles that are fuelled either with petrol or with LPG,r NG/biomethane, or H2NG shall be tested according to Annex 12 with the appropriate reference fuel(s) as defined in Annex 10 or Annex 10a.

 3.4.
 Vehicle installation